About the Artwork

 – About the artist

 James Angus completed a Master of Fine Arts (Sculpture) at Yale University in 1998.
 He lectures in sculpture and design, and his work has been exhibited and collected in both Australia and overseas.
-He is currently working on several major public commissions.
 In 2006, a solo show of his work, James Angus, was held at the MCA before touring to venues in three other Australian states.